How to Mount External Hard Drive on Mac – Step-by-Step

 1. Click your Mac’s desktop and then choose Finder from the menu at the top.

-2. Choose Preferences from the drop-down menu.finder preferences
+2. Choose Settings from the drop-down menu.finder settings

-3. Click the General tab and click the box near External disks to place a tick (if it’s already selected, move to the next step).general preferences finder
+3. Click the General tab and click the box near External disks to place a tick (if it’s already selected, move to the next step).external hard drives disk drill

 4. Go to the Sidebar tab and look for External disks under the Locations section.
-Click the box near it to place a tick and start seeing the connected external disks in the Finder’s sidebar.finder sidebar preferences location
+Click the box near it to place a tick and start seeing the connected external disks in the Finder’s sidebar.external hard drives sidebar

 Option 6:Use a Third-Party External Drive Mounter